Van Security: 8 Systems Rated for UK Trades (2026) featured image

 Best options

-Overhead flat-lay showing layered van security products including steering lock, deadlock cylinder, GPS device, and alarm module
+Flat-lay of van security products: steering lock, deadlock, GPS device and alarm module

 Layering multiple security systems forces thieves to defeat each one independently.
 Most give up long before completing the process.

 No single security system will stop a determined, professional gang.
 But the statistics are clear: most van thieves are opportunists, not professionals.
 They target the van that is quickest and easiest.
 Add enough layers and you become too much trouble.
-Here is the system we settled on after testing everything above.
+Here is the setup I recommend after researching everything above.

 Ghost Immobiliser£449–£549NoneRelay, key clone, CAN injection9.5/10